Simple Living Tips to Live More Intentionally

 What’s all the hype about?

-It seems like everybody is talking about intentional living or simple living these days.
+It seems like everybody is talking about intentional living or living a life of purpose these days.

 Because everyone is sooooo stressed out!!